Free Mollii assessments* for adults and children on Mollii Mondays

 Who is it suitable for?

 Mollii is suitable for adults and children with a variety of neurological conditions, including cerebral palsy, acquired brain injury, stroke or multiple sclerosis.
 Please note: If you have a shunt or a metallic implant e.g. a pacemaker, you may not be able to wear a Mollii suit.
+The smallest sized suit available is for child of 104 cm in height, approximately 3-4 years old.
 Please do get in touch with us with any specific medical questions.

 How does Mollii help?